 Consumer advice is provided to help the public make informed choices.
 These are descriptors that highlight the key content concerns found in a game, such as violence, nudity, and sexual scenes.
 Consumer advice and ratings should be affixed on the game packaging, and displayed on publicity materials where available.

 View the Video Game Classification Guide to find out how to obtain a video game classification rating and how IMDA classifies video games.

 To view the label specifications and download the rating markings, click on one of the following links:

 - Download the rating label specifications in .doc format (131.78KB).

 - Download the rating label specifications in .pdf format (414.28KB).

 Media Classification Database

-The Media Classification Database provides classification information on films, video games and arts entertainment events, to help members of the public make informed choices on media consumption.
+The Media Classification Database provides classification information in line with content standards on films, video games, and arts entertainment events to help members of the public make informed choices on media consumption.
 Click here to search for classification ratings.